 Saturday Night Live: “Sexual Harassment and You“

-A possible “biological” reason for traditional courting behavior
+A possible “biological” explanation of traditional courting behavior

-In the courting arena, in the workplace and elsewhere, it has been up until very recent times the custom that only men do the approaching and initiating of relationships, and women waited to be asked.
+In the courting arena, the custom has been, and still is for the most part, that only men do the approaching and initiating of relationships, and women wait to be asked.

 When did this custom start?
 I believe its genesis can be traced to our hominid times two or three million years ago when we were primates evolving into humans.

 As you’d imagine, females of that era often became pregnant and bore children.
 It’s possible that at any given time a huge number of pregnant females and females with small children took themselves out of the mating arena because they weren’t in their estrus period, “heat.”
 (See Helen E. Fisher’s 1982 The Sex Contract: The Evolution of Human Behavior — an old book but Fisher’s research apparently still holds.)